spring-io/develocity-conventions/README.md

  - Enable capturing of file fingerprints
  - Upload build scans in the foreground when running on CI

-### Build scan publishing credentials
+### Git branch names

+`git rev-parse --abbrev-ref HEAD` is used to determine the name of the current branch.
+This does not work on Concourse as its git resource places the repository in a detached head state.
+To work around this, an environment variable named `BRANCH` can be set on the task to provide the name of the branch.

+### Anonymous publication

+When using Gradle, build scans can be published anonymously to scans.gradle.com by running the build with `--scan`.

+## Authentication

 :rotating_light: **Credentials must not be configured in environments where pull requests are built.** :rotating_light:

-Publishing to [ge.spring.io](https://ge.spring.io) requires authentication via an access key.
+Publishing build scans and pushing to the remote cache requires authentication via an access key.
+Additionally, pushing to the remote cache also requires that a CI environment be detected.
 When running on CI, the access key should be made available via the `GRADLE_ENTERPRISE_ACCESS_KEY` environment variable.

-When using Gradle, build scans can be published anonymously to scans.gradle.com by running the build with `--scan`.

 #### Bamboo